pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/vs/terraform.md

    scenarios that cannot be expressed with Terraform.
 This includes Prometheus-based canaries, automatic Envoy sidecar injection, and more.
 Pulumi is a proud member of the Cloud Native Computing Foundation (CNCF).

-For some concrete examples of these differences, please see our article, [From Terraform to Infrastructure as Software](
+For some concrete examples of these differences, see our article, [From Terraform to Infrastructure as Software](
 {{< relref "from-terraform-to-infrastructure-as-software" >}}).

 ## Using Terraform Providers